mjstraughan/CubingHistory/docs/3x3/Methods/LMCF.md

 ### Development

-In August, 2023, Eric Fattah claimed that he had independently invented the Waterman method in 1981.
+In August, 2023, Eric Fattah stated that he had independently invented the Waterman method in 1981.
 Fattah would have been around six years old at the time.

 ![](img/LMCF/Fattah1.png)
 https://www.speedsolving.com/threads/technique-pushed-in-1981.90636/post-1553358